Unconditionally verifiable blind computation: Verification

 where the inequality follows from the fact that the projector, $P_\bot$, acts on a positive semi-definite matrix, and the last equality follows from the fact that both remaining projectors act as the identity on qubits in $O$.

 Next, we attempt to show that a necessary requirement for a term in the above summation over $i$ and $j$ to be non-zero is that $i=j$.
-Let the output state for an honest run of the protocol to be denoted by $\ket{\psi_I}$.
 As per the proof of blindness, summing over $\nu_C$ yields the maximally mixed state of the system received from Alice.
 Hence we have

 As all Pauli matrices other than the identity are traceless, any terms in the sum which are non-zero necessarily have $\sigma_{i|\gamma} = \sigma_{j|\gamma}$ everywhere except for $\gamma=t$ and the corresponding delta register.
 We then consider the two cases corresponding to whether the trap is located in the quantum output or not separately.
-If $t\in O$ then the delta register does not exist, and using the fact that $\sum_{\theta,r_t}\mbox{Tr} \big(\bra {\eta_t^{\nu_T}} \sigma_i \ket {\eta_t^{\nu_T}} \bra {\eta_t^{\nu_T}} \sigma_j \ket {\eta_t^{\nu_T}}\big)=0$, unless $\sigma_{i|t} = \sigma_{j|t}$, we arrive at the conclusion that the only terms which contribute to $p_\text{incorrect}$ are those where $\sigma_i = \sigma_j$.
+If $t\in O$ then the delta register does not exist, and using the fact that $\sum_{\theta_t,r_t}\mbox{Tr} \big(\bra {\eta_t^{\nu_T}} \sigma_i \ket {\eta_t^{\nu_T}} \bra {\eta_t^{\nu_T}} \sigma_j \ket {\eta_t^{\nu_T}}\big)=0$, unless $\sigma_{i|t} = \sigma_{j|t}$, we arrive at the conclusion that the only terms which contribute to $p_\text{incorrect}$ are those where $\sigma_i = \sigma_j$.
 If, on the other hand, $t\notin O$, then averaging over $r_t$ alone is sufficient to give $\mbox{Tr} \big(\bra {\eta_t^{\nu_T}} \sigma_i \ket {\eta_t^{\nu_T}} \bra {\eta_t^{\nu_T}} \sigma_j \ket {\eta_t^{\nu_T}}\big) = 0$, and hence $\sigma_{i|t} = \sigma_{j|t}$.
 In this case, averaging over $\theta$ yields the $\delta_t$ register in the maximally mixed state, and hence as before $\sigma_i$ and $\sigma_j$ must act identically on these qubits too, in order to avoid contributing zero to the value of $p_\text{incorrect}$.
 Consequently the only terms which contribute are those for which $\sigma_i = \sigma_j$.
 Using this identity with our previous expression for $p_\text{incorrect}$, we obtain

 This can be further simplified, since $|A_i|+|B_i|+|C_i|+|D_i| = m$, giving

 for the general case.
 However, for the specific case of only classical output, this bound can be made tighter by performing the simplification in a different way, since $|B_i^O|=|C_i^O|=|D_i^O|=0$, and hence \end{proof}